-This new, one-of-a-kind certificate will fill a gap in the present training needs for those working in the field of epidemiology and statistical analysis, as well as researchers, policy makers, graduate students and faculty members working with data analysis pertaining to population health.
+This one-of-a-kind certificate fills a gap in the present training needs for those working in the field of epidemiology and statistical analysis, as well as researchers, policy makers, graduate students and faculty members working with data analysis pertaining to population health.

 Each course combines theory with practice by introducing relevant analytical approaches, addressing their strengths and limitations, and providing you with the knowledge and evaluative tools to discern how best to apply them in practice.
-The online courses are structured in a way that helps you to develop an understanding of data requirements, data formats and the appropriate choice of analytic methodology.
+The courses are structured in a way that helps you to develop an understanding of data requirements, data formats and the appropriate choice of analytic methodology.

 This four-course, distance delivery, professional specialization certificate—offered in partnership by UVic's Department of Geography and Population Data BC—is a powerful way to shape your career in population health.
 Apply today!